 A user has access to the system sending a query.
 Starting from this, the system identifies the entire document relevant for this query.
-The IRS extracts index terms from the text of natural language query to build a query representation consisting also of a set of weighted terms.
+The IRS extracts index terms from the text of natural language query to build a query representation consisting also of a set of terms.
 Document representations are then matched to the query representation.
-Documents are ranked according to how well their representation matches the query representation [3].
+Documents are ranked according to how well their representation matches the query representation (Crestani, 2000).

-There are several models of information retrieval, and the result of the search depends on these models [4].
+There are several models of information retrieval, and the result of the search depends on these models (Crestani ans Pasi, 1999).